columnar-tech/dbc/docs/README.md

 # dbc docs

 dbc uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for docs.
-Building the docs requires a Python installation.
+Building the docs requires a Python installation and a number of system libraries for social image generation.

 ## Setup